MrTahfari/DiscStatus/README.md

 - running on repl? clone this on replit.com
 - running on glitch? clone this on glitch.com

-hope you enjoy this and goodbye!
+hope you enjoy this and goodbye
+             🙃